MichaelRoth42/Juicy-Blog-Stuff/content/english/post/Start with environments.md

 {{< image src="images/blog/Environment2_copy.png" >}}

-If you **reset** your environment you set it back to factory settings 😉, deleting everything, including the backups.
+If you **reset** your environment you set it back to factory settings, deleting everything, including the backups.

 {{< image src="images/blog/Environment2_reset.png" >}}